H2CO3/Sparkling/doc/stdlib.md

  - `%[N]q` formats an escaped string.
 If the field width modifier is present, it prints at most `N` characters.
  - `%B` formats a Boolean value.
 Prints either true or false.
+ - Width and precision may both be specified as `*`, in which case the actual width or precision is determined by looking at the next argument of the function (one additional argument is used for each such variable-length format specifier).

 <!-- this comment is needed because Markdown sucks. -->